 Fortunately, many of those chairs typically stay vacant (unless a surf competition is in progress) as a majority of tourists fly past on the main highway to Unawatuna, Mirissa, and other beach destinations.

 Hikkaduwa is strung out along the main (A2) highway, meaning that you'll need to walk or maybe cross the busy road whenever you leave the beach.
 The beach and town are long; don't expect a cozy bay or small-beach feel, but the brown sand is clean.
 The town couldn't really be considered "charming," but you'll have plenty of room on the spacious beach.

 With medium-sized waves and fewer underwater hazards to avoid, Hikkaduwa is a popular place for beginners to take surfing lessons from one of the many schools on the beach.
 The small turtle sanctuary is a good place to learn about the plight of sea turtles and see adorable baby turtles try out their fins for the first time.

 More quiet, serene, and a favorite for surfing beginners, Weligama is a smaller alternative to the busier beaches located north.
 Directly next to Weligama is Midigama — a tranquil strip that surely will one day end up as developed as the other beaches.

 Most visitors simply drive through, come to take surfing lessons, or stop to photograph some of Sri Lanka's famous stick fishermen.
 The famous Taprobane House is perched on a tiny island along the way.

 You'll find several boutique hotels dotted throughout Weligama and many more surf "camps" along the main road.
 Fishing boats outnumber visitors during the low season; catch-of-the-day seafood is readily available.

-Most interesting of the things to see in Weligama is Taprobane Island — a tiny rock island with an immaculate villa built by Count de Maunay after he was exiled from France.
+The most interesting of the things to see in Weligama is Taprobane Island, a tiny rock island with an immaculate villa built by Count de Maunay after he was exiled from France.
 Several famous authors, composers, and performers have owned the dream house since.
 The villa can be rented if you want to know what having your very own island feels like, but be warned: it isn't cheap!